-Operating profit as a percentage of total revenue for the three months ended March 31, 2021 was 39%, down from 42% in the prior year quarter, because, while both revenue and operating expenses decreased, revenue decreased by a higher percentage.
+Operating profit as a percentage of total revenue for the three months ended March 31, 2022 was 39%, consistent with the comparative quarter.
+Adjusted operating profit was 34%, slighter higher than 32% in the comparative quarter.

-Operating profit as a percentage of total revenue for the year ended March 31, 2021 was 45%, up from 42% in the prior year, because, while both revenue and operating expenses decreased, operating expenses decreased by a higher percentage, due to the CEWS and CERS benefits and salary reductions.
+Operating profit as a percentage of total revenue for the year ended March 31, 2022 was 39%, down from 45% in the comparative year.
+Adjusted operating profit was 38%, consistent with 37% in the comparative period.